Register a Generic TCP Infrastructure Service

 5. User’s request is passed to the Global Edge Network, relayed to the Connector inside the org’s private network, and then sent to the server.

 1. End user requests access to server.
-User’s request is routed to Banyan.
+User’s request is routed to CSE.

 3. Once verified, the device is then authenticated via their org’s identity provider.